Now That I Have You

-Now That I Have You is a Filipino film starring John Lloyd Cruz and Bea Alonzo (both remained from It Might Be You).
+Now That I Have You is a 2004 Filipino film starring John Lloyd Cruz and Bea Alonzo (both of whom remained from the top-rating drama series on primetime It Might Be You).
 The film premiered on August 11, 2004 at SM Megamall, under Star Cinema and directed by Laurenti M. Dyogi.
 The film got a "B" rating from the Cinema Evaluation Board of the Philippines.

-"Now that I Have You" is also the soundtrack to the film performed by Erik Santos and Sheryn Regis, a song originally sung by The Company.
+"Now That I Have You" is also the film's theme song performed by Erik Santos and Sheryn Regis, a song originally sung by The Company.

 Plot

 Betsy (Bea Alonzo) and Michael (John Lloyd Cruz) are only two of the people who ride the Manila Metro Rail Transit System Line 3 every day.
 Betsy is a hopeless romantic, while Michael is a non-believer when it comes to love and romance.

 Betsy is overcome with excitement when her best friend (Nikki Valdez) and her boyfriend set Betsy up on a date with Michael.
 However, when they finally meet, Michael turns out to be the exact opposite of her ideal man.
 But Betsy doesn't let herself become disheartened, instead she allows herself to fall in love with the real Michael.